dfelinto/blender-manual/manual/modeling/geometry_nodes/curve_primitives/quadrilateral.rst

 ======

 Width / Bottom Width / Top Width
-   The X axis size of the shape
+   The X axis size of the shape.

 Height
    The Y axis size of the shape.

 Bottom Height / Top Height
-   The bottom and top point's distance from the X axis, in `Kite` mode.
+   The bottom and top point's distance from the X axis, in *Kite* mode.

 Offset
-   In `Parallelogram` mode, the relative X difference between the top and bottom edge.
+   In *Parallelogram* mode, the relative X difference between the top and bottom edge.
-   In `Trapezoid` mode, the amount to move the top edge in the positive X axis.
+   In *Trapezoid* mode, the amount to move the top edge in the positive X axis.

-Point 1, Point 2, Point 3, Point 4
+Point 1 - 4
-   Input vectors for the `Points` mode.
+   Input vectors for the *Points* mode.

 Properties